matslil/howto/gpg.md

 build on the following mechanism to assure this:

  1. Keys are generated on a computer not connected to a network.
  2. Backup copy of private key data is stored safely, e.g. in a safe.
+This copy is never seen by any unsafe (i.e. non-airgap) computer.
  3. For usage, private key data is stored on a Yubikey, making copying impossible.